 Accounts receivable are reported at the customer's outstanding balances less any allowance for doubtful accounts.
-Interest is not accrued on overdue accounts receivable.
+Interest is not accrued on overdue accounts receivable and the Company does not require any collateral to support its accounts receivable.

 Allowance for Doubtful Accounts